zzhangjii/learning-library/oci-library/L100-LAB/Configuring_Dynamic_CPU_Scaling_for_Autonomous_Transaction_Processing_instance/ATP_HOL.md

 ![]( img/RESERVEDIP_HOL003.PNG)
 ![]( img/RESERVEDIP_HOL004.PNG)

-## Practice 2: Generate ssh keys, Create  Compute instances
+## Practice 2: Generate ssh keys and Create Compute instance

 1. Click the Apps icon in the toolbar and select  Git-Bash to open a terminal window.